 The good news is that no matter what the cause of your elbow, wrist, or hand pain is, physical therapy can likely help to restore your range of motion, relieve the pain, and get you back to your regular life.
 In fact, physical therapy can often help people avoid the need for surgery for conditions like carpal tunnel syndrome.
 Your physical therapist will work to create an individualized course of therapy to treat your elbow, wrist, or hand pain.
-This can include a wide range of treatments, such as manual therapy, heat and ice treatments, ultrasound, and specific stretching exercises.
+This can include a wide range of treatments.
+Like manual therapy, heat and ice treatments, ultrasound, and specific stretching exercises.

 Don’t let elbow, wrist, or hand pain reduce your quality of life any longer than it already has!
 Contact Sports & Orthopaedic Therapy Services in Silver Spring, MD to schedule a consult with a physical therapist, so we can get you back on track, or “back in the game” as soon as possible.